Jefferson County profile

 Learn about Jefferson County's unique labor market information and more.

-In March, the not seasonally adjusted unemployment rate decreased from 6.1% to 5.3% over the year and total nonfarm employment increased by 280 jobs over the year.
+In April, the not seasonally adjusted unemployment rate decreased from 5.3% to 4.4% and total nonfarm employment decreased by 100 jobs from March.

 Summary